Join the campaign for public libraries in the UK to be able to lend ebooks free of charge to the public, as they do printed books.

 What is CILIP doing?

 CILIP fully supports the Right to E-Read campaign organised by EBLIDA (European Bureau of Library, Information & Documentation Associations).

 We welcome the ebook pilots currently underway assessing the effectiveness of various licensing models.
 However it believes that libraries must have a statutory right to lend e-books and this should form part of a revised European copyright framework, currently being consulted on by the EU.

-Over March and April we will be:
+Over the coming months we will be: